The Mini Box is a storage case for miniatures. It is not complicated or fancy but will keep your models safe while at home or on the road.

 We have recently started playing a new board game called Takenoko

 Takenoko is a game about a giant panda and a gardener.
 It is super fun and newbie friendly.
-It may look like a cute kids game, but there is huge amount of strategy involved in this game.
-You choose how you want to win.
+It may look like a cute kids game, but there is a huge amount of strategy involved in this game.
+You choose how you want to win by farming parcels of land, irrigating the land, and growing green, yellow or pink bamboo.
+In turn, the players see what the weather brings and can perform two actions, either: grab a new plot of land or irrigation channel, grow bamboo, feed the panda or draw an objective card.

 The players take the role of courtesans of the Nippon emperor and take on the role of caring for his Giant Panda by growing a bamboo plantation.